HIGH BLOOD PRESSURE PATIENTS:

 To see if it’s right for you.

-Hypertension (or high blood pressure) is the single biggest risk factor for what causes clot-related (ischemic) strokes, the most common kind of stroke.
+Hypertension (or high blood pressure) is a leading risk factor for clot-related (ischemic) strokes, the most common kind of stroke.
 Thankfully, hypertension is a very controllable stroke risk factor.

 What is Hypertension (High Blood Pressure)?